Kobee Installation Guide

 Log in with user id “global”, password “global”.
 For information about the other default users, see JAAS configuration.

-For more information on the ALM GUI, refer to the Kobee User Guide.
+For more information on the Kobee GUI, refer to the Kobee User Guide.

 Starting the Kobee Server